google-research-datasets/seahorse/README.md

 ## Seahorse metrics

 Metrics trained on Seahorse are available through HuggingFace.
+They can be found [here](https://huggingface.co/collections/google/seahorse-release-6543b0c06d87d83c6d24193b).
 These are mT5-based metrics in two sizes (Large and XXL), each trained on one of the six dimensions of quality.
 Please see the [paper](https://arxiv.org/abs/2305.13194) for more details about these metrics.
 |       | Q1      | Q2 | Q3      | Q4 | Q5      | Q6 |